Posted on

 • Broccoli, cauliflower, kohlrabi, brussels and cabbage will all store a bit better than greens, but not quite as long as roots.
 Broccoli is the quickest to turn yellow and rot, while cabbage can last several week.

 • Roots such as carrots, beets, parsnips, rutabaga, leeks and winter radishes can last many weeks if stored properly in the fridge.
 Since moisture loss happens mostly through the leaves, we’d recommend removing the greens before refrigeration.
-Greens may be composted, or in the case of beets, saved as a separate item to be consumed like spinach (so tasty!).
+Compost the greens, or in the case of beets and turnips, save them as a separate items to consume like spinach (so tasty!).

-• Onions, garlic, winter squash are best stored on the counter or in any other non-refrigerated place out of the sun.
+• It’s best to store onions, garlic, winter squash on the counter or in any other non-refrigerated place out of the sun.
 Don’t feel compelled to eat these items right away.
 If kept dry, they might last you well beyond the year’s end and into winter.

 • Potatoes also prefer non-refridgerated storage, but like it a bit cooler and moister than room temperature.
 If you’re not going to eat your potatoes for several week after pick-up, consider storing them in a paper bag or cardboard box in your garage, or any other cool, dark area.
 Otherwise, the counter is just fine for short term storage.